How to organize events - European Unity League

 Host a League event each week in the same format.

-2. Custom leaderboard
+2. Local leaderboard

 3. Top 8 Playoff